 Avoid story cliches.
 No waking up in the morning and it was all a dream.

 When I said this during my presentation I think 25 students fell out of their chairs.
 If each student takes a moment to look around at the other 24 students on the floor they will understand why it’s cliche, because everyone does it!

 Be careful of God and the Machine.

 This saying is used to describe a plot problem that is suddenly resolved by some magical act.
 For example in the movie War of the Worlds aliens have taken over the earth and defeated all humans, but suddenly lose because of bacteria.
 The audience feels like they’ve been lied to.
 The character didn’t earn their resolutions through a struggle.
 If they don't earn it, they didn't change.
 If they didn’t change, the story didn’t move.

 If I’m judging a news story I look for a good balance of the reporter’s opinion, with that of an interviewee.
 If there is no interviewee it would be nearly impossible to get an excellent score from me.

-If you’ve read this far hopefully you’ve gotten some great take away advice… from me.
+If you’ve read this far hopefully you’ve gotten some great meaningful advice… from me.
 It’s important to remember that each judge has their own grading system.
 Still, if your students follow this advice they will be much better story tellers, and that’s all that matters.
-I hope to see you all again next year at STN 2017.
+I hope to see you all again next year at STN 2017 in Anaheim!